FlorianBx/vite-pres/slides.md

   Linting with OxLint.
   Formatting with OxFmt.
 This one is still in development and should be available soon.
   And monorepo task running with intelligent caching.
 No config needed, it just works.

-  One tool, one config.
-10 to 100 times faster.

   It's free for open source and individuals.
 Companies will have to pay.
 Evan hasn't shared pricing details yet, but he will soon...
 -->